 Based on this information you might already guess the answer about the renewability of the nuclear power.
 Despite the arguments of the nuclear proponents about low emissions and higher efficiency, this form of energy is non-renewable.

 Why is nuclear power non-renewable?

-Nuclear energy is therefore not only a non-renewable form of energy since uranium stocks will be depleted in the foreseeable future leaving us locked within a technology that can no longer be used but extraction of the raw materials required to kick-start the process result in a number of environmental concerns.
+Nuclear energy is therefore not only a non-renewable form of energy since uranium stocks will be depleted in the foreseeable future, leaving us locked with a technology that can no longer be used, but extraction of the raw materials required to kick-start the process results in a number of environmental concerns.

-In other words, while nuclear energy offers distinct benefits over other non-renewable energy sources such as fossil fuels, we would be remiss to forget that nuclear power is also a form of non-renewable energy which comes with several drawbacks in terms of extraction, use and disposal as well as the high risk associated with accidents.
+Even the process of nuclear fuel extraction is hazardous for the environment and our health.
+In other words, while nuclear energy offers distinct benefits over other non-renewable energy sources such as fossil fuels, we would be remiss to forget that nuclear power is also a form of non-renewable energy, which comes with several drawbacks in terms of extraction, use and disposal of radioactive waste.